 The Des Moines Public School Health Services Department encourages children to have periodic physical examinations.
 These examinations are required when attending preschool programs and requested for all students entering kindergarten, grades 3, 6, and 9 as well as any student new to Des Moines Public Schools.

 Students participating in school sponsored athletics MUST have a current athletic physical in order to participate.
-Athletic physicals are good for one year and one month from the time of the exam.
+Athletic physicals are good for 13 months from the time of the exam.
 Completed physical exams and other medical documents are kept on file at Merrill in the school nurse’s office.

 6th Grade Dental Screenings